How To Find & Fix Duplicated Content

 How do you pick which page to keep and which pages to remove then redirect?
 It depends on how the pages are performing.
 Like with selecting a canonical, you want to review which pages visitors prefer and keep the version of the page that has the most traffic or engagement.

 Finally, the duplicate content may be caused by an underlying technical issue.
 In some cases, this is an old dev environment mirroring the live site that somehow became exposed to visitors.
 This can also happen with dynamic pages that create identical content at multiple URLs (think of elaborate content filtration systems).
 Sometimes, the problem happens as a result of user-generated content and lack of monitoring for people posting the same content in multiple locations (think of a forum where people could post the same question to three different categories within the forum).

 It can also be a structural issue.
 For example, there are three sections within the website where the page could live so the webmaster, to be the most helpful, puts the page in each of those sections.
 In a way, that makes sense and allows visitors to find the page in different places, all of which might be relevant places for that page to live.
 But the better answer is to reorganize the website such that one section can link to another or without the need for multiple copies of the page in different places of the website (or possibly, the site needs clearer differences between each section).

 Summing It Up

-Duplication can happen for loads of reasons.
-Rarely is the problem intentional.
-But, often, the duplication worsens search performance and hurts conversions.
+Duplication can happen for many different reasons.
+The duplication rarely happens on purpose.
+But, often, the duplication worsens search performance, reduces visitor engagement, and, ultimately, hurts conversions.
 It takes time and effort to locate, evaluate, and fix the duplicated content.
-But that effort is worth it and will lead to performance gains for SEO and CRO.
+Often it requires altering the site architecture or fixing technical issues.
+But that effort is worth it and will lead to performance gains for SEO, UX, and CRO.
 If you have any questions about the duplicated content or finding issues that may exist on your website, please contact me.